codigo/mau-web/src/routes/experience/[slug]/freelance.md

-**Technologies Used:** AWS, Redis, Amazon S3, Google charts, Heroku, Google Maps.
+**Technologies Used:**

+- AWS
+- Redis
+- Amazon S3
+- Google charts
+- Heroku
+- Google Maps
+- Chef
+- Docker
+- Caddy
+- Nginx
+- CI/CD (GitHub Actions)

 As a freelance software engineer, I worked on a variety of projects that allowed me to apply my skills in development, problem-solving, and project management.
 One of the key projects was Squadrapp, where I created an application to facilitate soccer game setups which involved using Amazon S3 for profile image uploads, setting up Redis for background email tasks, and deploying the application to Heroku.
 I also utilized CoffeeScript and AJAX for dynamic page updates.